Rabbit-Proof Fence

-Rabbit-Proof Fence is a 2002 Australian drama film directed and produced by Phillip Noyce based on the 1996 book Follow the Rabbit-Proof Fence by Doris Pilkington Garimara.
-It is loosely based on a true story concerning the author's mother Molly Craig, as well as two other Aboriginal girls, Daisy Kadibil and Gracie, who escape from the Moore River Native Settlement, north of Perth, Western Australia, to return to their Aboriginal families, after being placed there in 1931.
-The film follows the Aboriginal girls as they walk for nine weeks along 1,600 km of the Australian rabbit-proof fence to return to their community at Jigalong, while being pursued by white law enforcement authorities and an Aboriginal tracker.
-The film illustrates the official child removal policy that existed in Australia between approximately 1905 and 1967.
-Its victims now are called the "Stolen Generations".
+Rabbit-Proof Fence is a 2002 Australian epic drama film directed and produced by Phillip Noyce.
+It was based on the 1996 book Follow the Rabbit-Proof Fence by Doris Pilkington Garimara, an Aboriginal Australian author.
+It is loosely based on the author's mother Molly Craig, aunt Daisy Kadibil, and cousin Gracie, who escaped from the Moore River Native Settlement, north of Perth, Western Australia, to return to their Aboriginal families.
+They had been removed from their families and placed there in 1931.

+The film follows the Aboriginal girls as they walk for nine weeks along 1,600 km of the Australian rabbit-proof fence to return to their community at Jigalong.
+They were pursued by white law enforcement officials and an Aboriginal tracker.
+The film explores the official child removal policy that existed in Australia between approximately 1905 and 1967.
+Its victims, who were taken from their families, now are called the "Stolen Generations".

-The soundtrack to the film, called Long Walk Home: Music from the Rabbit-Proof Fence, is by Peter Gabriel.
-British producer Jeremy Thomas, who has a long connection with Australia, was executive producer of the film, selling it internationally through his sales arm, HanWay Films.
-In 2005 the British Film Institute included it in the BFI list of the 50 films you should see by the age of 14.
+The soundtrack to the film, called Long Walk Home: Music from the Rabbit-Proof Fence, is by English singer and songwriter Peter Gabriel.
+British producer Jeremy Thomas, who has a long connection with Australia, was executive producer of the film.
+He sold it internationally through his company HanWay Films.
+In 2005, the British Film Institute included this film in the BFI list of the "50 films one should see by the age of 14."